Bldrj/vocab/README.md

 ### Usage

-- **Word list** – filter by part of speech and created date, then tap items to build a batch.
+- **Word list** – filter by part of speech or an exact day, then tap items to build a batch.
 Use “Start memorization” to jump into study mode.
 - **Memorization** – words appear in random order.
 Reveal the Mongolian explanation with **Show**, and advance with **Next** (the list reshuffles automatically when you reach the end).

 ### Notes